j18e/goranger/README.md

+Archival notice: this repo has been archived due to the existence of gokcehan/lf

 # Goranger
 A dropin replacement for the popular Python based Ranger utility.
 It should be compatible with Ranger's Vim plugin.